-Some areas do not have step free access however volunteers would be happy to help.
+Some areas do not have step free access.
+The well can be viewed from above.

 Some parts have internal ramps however assistance can be provided.

 Public toilets

 - There is an accessible toilet available.

 - From the main entrance to the accessible WC, there is level access.
 The route is 1000mm wide, or more.

 - The toilet door is 800mm wide.

 - The toilet offers a left transfer.

 - There is 850mm space to the side of the toilet.

 - There is more than 1500mm space in front of the toilet.

 - The toilet has grab rails provided.